sanger-tol/curationpretext/docs/output.md

   - `halfcoverage.bigWig`: Graph file containing coverage data where coverage is equal to half the max.
   - `maxcoverage.bigWig`: Graph file containing coverage data where coverage is max.
   - `*_gap.bedgraph`: Bed graph with locations of gaps in the sequence.
 For Pretext ingestion.
+  - `*.tsv`: Bioawk output file containing results of whether the telomere was converted to reverse compliment or not.
   - `*_telomere.bed`: Bed file containing telomeric motif site.
   - `*_telomere.bedgraph`: Bed graph with locations of telomeric motif.
 For Pretext ingestion.
   - `*_repeat_density.bigWig`: Graph file containing relative repeat density across the genome.
 For Pretext ingestion.